code-differently/Lecture-Slides/lectures/css-and-styling-part-one/content.md

 -
 #### External Style Sheet
 * Able to change the look of a page with just one file
-* Each page must include a reference to the external style sheet file inside the <link> element.
-The <link> element goes inside the <head> section
+* Each page must include a reference to the external style sheet file inside the '<link>' element.
+The '<link>' element goes inside the '<head>' section
 * The style sheet file must be saved with a .css extension.
 * Easy to maintain and saves time